Derek Jeter leaves post as Miami Marlins’ CEO, shareholder - NewsBreak

 “My family and I would like to thank our incredible staff, Marlins fans, Marlins players, and the greater Miami community for welcoming us with open arms and making us feel at home,” Jeter said.
 “The organization is stronger today than it was five years ago, and I am thankful and grateful to have been a part of this team.”

 Jeter played a key role in the Marlins signing former All-Star outfielder Avisail Garcia to a four-year, $53 million contract in December, just before the MLB lockout began.
-The Marlins also locked up ace right-hander Sandy Alcantara on a five-year, $56 million deal, and brought back Rojas on a two-year, $10 million contract.
+The Marlins also locked up ace right-hander Sandy Alcantara on a five-year, $56 million deal, and brought back shortstop Miguel Rojas — the clubhouse leader — on a two-year, $10 million contract.

 “I’ve dealt with a lot of people in my life and I think I’m a pretty good judge of character in terms of when someone’s telling me the truth or not, and you could see in his eye he was excited at the possibility of coming here,” Jeter said that day, after sharing the stage with Sherman at the signing announcement.
 “That’s what you want to hear.”